-From the Olympics to the squared circle, here’s an intimate look at the former champion and WWE Hall of Famer Mark Henry and his twenty-plus years in professional wrestling.
-Welcome to the Hall of Pain!
+From competing in the Olympics to becoming WWE Champion, here’s an intimate look at WWE Hall of Famer and current AEW commentator/coach Mark Henry and how he fulfilled his childhood dream during his twenty-plus years in professional wrestling.

 You can hear Mark tell this story below:

 During his freshman year of high school, Mark could already squat 600 pounds, which was well above his school’s record.
-As an eighteen-year-old, Henry was dubbed "The World’s Strongest Teenager" by the Los Angeles Times.
+Henry was dubbed "The World’s Strongest Teenager" by the Los Angeles Times as an eighteen-year-old.
 In 1990, he made various headlines.
 He won the National High School Powerlifting Championships and set teenage lifting world records.

 Joining the World of Professional Wrestling

-He signed a ten-year contract not long after competing in the ’96 Olympics.
-Henry made his first appearance on the March 11th, 1996 episode of Monday Night Raw, where he press slammed Jerry Lawler, who was supposed to be interviewing him, but instead, was ridiculing him.
+Mark Henry signed a ten-year contract not long after competing in the ’96 Olympics.
+Henry made his first appearance on the March 11th, 1996 episode of Monday Night Raw, where he press slammed Jerry Lawler, who was supposed to be interviewing him but instead was ridiculing him.